status-im/nimbus-eth2/docs/the_nimbus_book/src/deposit.md

 !!! warning
     If you are making a mainnet deposit make sure you verify that the deposit contract you are interacting with is the correct one.

-    You should verify that the address is indeed: [0x00000000219ab540356cBB839Cbe05303d7705Fa](https://etherscan.io/address/0x00000000219a
+    You should verify that the address is indeed: [0x00000000219ab540356cBB839Cbe05303d7705Fa](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa)

 !!! info
     Once you send off your transaction(s), your validator will be put in a queue based on deposit time.
 Getting through the queue may take a few hours or days (assuming the chain is finalising).
 No validators are accepted into the validator set while the chain isn't finalising.
-The `Pending Validators` metric on the [beaconcha.in](https://beaconcha.in/) will give you the size of the queue.give you the size of the queue.
+The `Pending Validators` metric on the [beaconcha.in](https://beaconcha.in/) will give you the size of the queue.

 With the keys created, you're ready to perform the [key import](./keys.md).